hawkinsw/CPPTimes/OOPIntro.md

 To this point in our C++ journey, it has been "okay" to sometimes mixup a variable and its type.
 After all, the compiler would quickly correct us: we cannot write names of fundamental types in places where we can write the names of variables, and vice versa.
 Also, it was clear that when our code was doing some declaring/defining, it must have been declaring/defining a variable -- we didn't know that it was even possible to declare our own types.

-As we start to gain more confidence in declaring/defining our own types (like the `Date` that we've been working), it is really important to understand the distinction between a type and an instance.
+As we start to gain more confidence in declaring/defining our own types (like the `Date` that we're building), it is really important to understand the distinction between a type and an instance.

 Remember from way back, our [definition of a type](./expressions-types.md):